Anila Quayyum Agha: Installation

-In 2013 Agha started to explore working with light and shadow, in her piece Intersections, a 6.5' laser-cut wood cube encasing a light bulb, she pushed the binaries of public and private, light and shadow, and static and dynamic by relying on the symmetry of geometric design and the interpretation of the cast shadows.
-The walls of the cube showcase Moorish patterns inspired from the Alhambra, a place where Islamic and Christian worlds intersect.
-Growing up as a girl in Pakistan, Agha was not allowed to visit the mosques because of her gender.
-It was from these memories of exclusion and of visiting the Alhambra that Agha started to think about all the problems that arise because of exclusion and wanted to create something that would include all, regardless of race, gender, and ethnicity.
+In 2013, Agha began working with light and shadow in Intersections, a laser-cut wood cube measuring six-and-a-half feet on each side and encasing a single light bulb.
+The work explores binaries of public and private, light and shadow, and static and dynamic through the symmetry of its geometric design and the shadows it casts.
+The cube's walls display Moorish-influenced patterns drawn from the Alhambra, a site where Islamic and Christian traditions intersect.
+Agha has said that memories of being excluded from mosques as a girl in Pakistan, combined with her visits to the Alhambra, prompted her to create a work that would include viewers regardless of race, gender, or ethnicity.

+Later work and exhibitions

+Agha's more recent installations have continued to engage with themes of migration, transience, and displacement.
+Anila Quayyum Agha: Dualities, shown at the Bruce Museum in Greenwich, Connecticut, presented three large-scale sculptural works alongside works on paper reflecting her training in textile design.
+In 2025, she was an artist in residence at the Joan Mitchell Center in New Orleans.

+A nationally touring mid-career retrospective, Anila Quayyum Agha: Interwoven, organised by the Westmoreland Museum of American Art, traces two decades of Agha's work, including her light installations, embroidered and beaded drawings, and wall sculptures; the Frist Art Museum served as its final venue.
+Anila Quayyum Agha: Geometry of Light, on view at the Seattle Art Museum from 27 August 2025 to 19 April 2026, was described by the museum as the first solo exhibition by a Pakistani-American artist in its ninety-year history.

+Personal life

+Agha lives in Indianapolis, Indiana, and has also resided in Augusta, Georgia, in connection with her academic appointment there.

 Awards and recognition

-Agha's work has been exhibited in solo and group shows across the U.S. and in countries as far reaching as United Arab Emirates, India, and Spain.
-She has been represented by Sundaram Tagore Gallery in New York City.
-Along with winning Artprize Agha has been the recipient of other awards and grants, including the Efroymson Arts Fellowship (2009), the Creative Renewal Fellowship from the Indianapolis Arts Council (2013), an Indiana Arts and Humanities grant, the Cincinnati Art Museum's 2017 Schiele Prize, the Sculptors and Painters Grant from the Joan Mitchell Foundation (2019), and the Smithsonian Artist Fellowship (2020).
+Agha's work has been exhibited in solo and group shows across the United States and in the United Arab Emirates, India, and Spain.
+She is represented by the Sundaram Tagore Gallery in New York City.
+In addition to winning ArtPrize, she has received the Efroymson Arts Fellowship (2009), the Creative Renewal Fellowship from the Indianapolis Arts Council (2013), an Indiana Arts and Humanities grant, the Cincinnati Art Museum's 2017 Schiele Prize, the Sculptors and Painters Grant from the Joan Mitchell Foundation (2019), and the Smithsonian Artist Research Fellowship (2020).
+She has also received the DeHaan Artist of Distinction Award on two occasions (2018 and 2021).
+In 2019, her work was included in She Persists, a collateral event of the Venice Biennale featuring twenty-two contemporary feminist artists.

-In 2025, Dancing Foxes Press in collaboration with the Westmoreland Museum of American Art published Anila Quayyum Agha: Interwoven.
-Interwoven documents immersive installations, embroidery, drawings, paintings and wall sculptures.
+In 2025, Dancing Foxes Press, in collaboration with the Westmoreland Museum of American Art, published Anila Quayyum Agha: Interwoven.
+The book documents her immersive installations, embroidery, drawings, paintings, and wall sculptures.

 Collections

-Anila Quayyum Agha's work is included in the following selected collections:
+Agha's work is held in a number of public collections, including: